 The spiritual meaning of a chipmunk is about being happy and feeling safe at home.
 Seeing a chipmunk is a good sign.
 It tells you to have fun and be smart like them.

 Chipmunks help their community by spreading seeds and keeping things neat.
-They build tidy homes in the ground and keep things organized.
+They build tidy homes on the ground and keep things organized.

 Spiritually, they remind us to clean our space and keep things that make us happy.
 They also stand for protection and care, telling us to look after the young and others around us.